PatrickBN/CYBR8420_Team5/Design for Software Security.md

       Description: 	Improper data protection of Password DB can allow an attacker to read information not intended for disclosure.
 Review authorization settings.

-      Justification: Conduct regular vulnerability scans and penetration tests on the database.
+      Justification: Use ultrasonic scanners to secure information for the associated party, strengthening authentication.

   18. Spoofing of the Employee External Destination Entity